-PSYC 337 Introduction to Community Psychology (3) Prerequisite: PSYC 100.
+PSYC 337 Introduction to Community Psychology (3) Prerequisite: PSYC100.
 Survey and critical examination of the effects of social process and social structure in community life on individual mental health.
 Includes theoretical models in community psychology.

-PSYC 341 Introduction to Memory and Cognition (3) Prerequisite: PSYC 100.
+PSYC 341 Introduction to Memory and Cognition (3) Prerequisite: PSYC100.
 An introduction to the basic models, methods of research, and findings in memory, problem-solving, and language and their applications.

-PSYC 353 Adult Psychopathology (3) Prerequisite: PSYC 100.
-Credit will be granted for only one of the following: PSYC 353 and PSYC 331 or PSYC 431.
-The nature, diagnosis, etiology, and treatment of mental disorders among adults.
+PSYC 353 Abnormal Psychology (3) Prerequisite: PSYC100.
+For PSYC majors only.
+The nature, diagnosis, etiology, and treatment of mental disorders.

-PSYC 354 Cross-Cultural Psychology (3) Prerequisite: PSYC 100 plus 3 credits in psychology or permission of department.
+PSYC 354 Cross-Cultural Psychology (3) Prerequisite: PSYC100.
 Cultural components in theory and research in personality, social, and community psychology.
-Interplay of individual, ethnic, and cultural factors in psychosocial growth and wellbeing, cross-cultural and cross-ethnic communication, and counseling and psychotherapeutic interactions.
+Interplay of individual, ethnic, and cultural factors in psychosocial growth and well-being, cross-cultural and cross-ethnic communication, and counseling and psychotherapeutic interactions.

-PSYC 355 Child Psychology (3) Prerequisite: PSYC 100.
-Not open to students who have completed PSYC 333.
-Survey of research and theory of psychological development from conception through childhood, stressing physiological, conceptual and behavioral changes, and the social and biological context in which individuals develop0.
+PSYC 355 Child Psychology (3) Prerequisite: PSYC100.
+Not open to students who have completed PSYC333.
+Survey of research and theory of psychological development from conception through childhood, stressing physiological, conceptual and behavioral changes, and the social and biological context in which individuals develop.

-PSYC 356 Psychology of Adolescence (3) Prerequisite: PSYC 355 or permission of department.
+PSYC 356 Psychology of Adolescence (3) Prerequisite: PSYC355 or permission of department.
 A description of adolescent development based on research and theory interrelating psychological, intellectual, and social changes during the teen years and the systems dealing with those changes.

-PSYC 357 Psychology of Adulthood and Aging (3) Prerequisite: PSYC 100.
-Theory, research, and implications of developmental stability and change in physiological, intellectual, and interpersonal functioning in the social context from early adulthood through the aging years0.
+PSYC 357 Psychology of Adulthood and Aging (3) Prerequisite: PSYC100.
+Theory, research, and implications of developmental stability and change in physiological, intellectual, and interpersonal functioning in the social context from early adulthood through the aging years.

-PSYC 361 Survey of Industrial and Organizational Psychology (3) Prerequisite: PSYC 100.
+PSYC 361 Survey of Industrial and Organizational Psychology (3) Prerequisite: PSYC100.
 A general survey of the field of industrial organizational psychology including such topics as organizational entry (recruitment, selection, training, socialization), organizational psychology (motivation, leadership, job attitudes), and productivity in the work place (performance appraisal, absenteeism, turnover).
-The role that the larger environment plays in influencing work behaviors and work attitudes0.
+The role that the larger environment plays in influencing work behaviors and work attitudes.